jms5039/Crowdfunding_ETL/README.md

 ## Collaboration Tools
 - GitHub for version control 🔄
-- Slack for team communication 💬
+- Slack and zoom for team communication 💬

 ## Hints and Tips